tianyuzelin/GNNs-playground/README.md

 ```
 conda env create -f src/environment_droplet.yml
 ```
-***Note that** we maintain and update our environment consistently, so do stick to the latest one :-)
+***Note that** we maintain and update our environment droplet consistently, so do stick to the latest one :-)

 ## Models To-Do Lists